n8thangreen/nathangreen/content/home/teaching.md

 +++

-I am course co-leader for SPH024: Advanced Regression module as part of the MSc in Epidemiology and Public Health at Imperial College London.
+I am module lead for SPH018: Introduction to Bayesian Statistics, part of the [MSc in Epidemiology and Public Health](https://www.imperial.ac.uk/study/pg/medicine/epidemiology/) at Imperial College London.

 I have tutored, supervised and lectured for the following courses at Imperial College London: